Coffee in Xiang Khouang Province

 Evidence of the bombing can be seen in broken or displaced jars and bomb craters.
 Sightseeing is only safe along cleared and marked pathways, with seven jar sites now cleared of unexploded bombs and open to visitors.

-This legacy continues to devastate agriculture, worsen food insecurity, and hinder sustainable livelihoods.
-However, UXO clearance has restored over 11,700 hectares of farmland.
+UXO clearance is ongoing and so far, has restored over 11,700 hectares of farmland.
 As demining advances, coffee cultivation is making a comeback, inspiring the name "From Bombs to Beans."

 Case Study – COMMA Coffee

-For more than a decade, popular Vientiane coffee chain, COMMA Coffee, has worked with the Keoset Community Coffee in Ban Tantai village in Xieng Khouang to improve coffee quality and local incomes.
-The Keoset Community project includes several villages.
+For more than a decade, popular Vientiane coffee chain, COMMA Coffee, has worked with the Keoset Community Coffee in Ban Tantai village in Xiang Khouang to improve coffee quality and local incomes.

 A key element of the project is empowering local women by training them in coffee cultivation and processing, turning them into trainers.
 This approach improves coffee quality and fosters community development.